Conformally equivariant quantization for spinning particles: Introduction

-In Section $4$, we prove our main theorem: existence and uniqueness of the conformally equivariant superization $\fS^\d:\sT^\d\rightarrow\sS^\d$ and quantization $\cQlm:\sS^{\d}\rightarrow\Dslm$, with $\d=\m-\l$, except for {\it critical weights} $\d$.
+In Sect.\ $4$, we prove our main theorem: existence and uniqueness of the conformally equivariant superization $\fS^\d:\sT^\d\rightarrow\sS^\d$ and quantization $\cQlm:\sS^{\d}\rightarrow\Dslm$, with $\d=\m-\l\in\bbR$, except for a discrete subset of {\it critical weights} $\d$.
 So far, only the existence and uniqueness of the composition of these two maps was known, as a consequence of the general work \cite{CSi09} on equivariant quantizations.
 Our proof follows the one of existence and uniqueness of conformally equivariant quantization in the scalar setting \cite{DLO99}.
-The main point is the diagonalization of the Casimir operator of $\sT^\d$, which proves to be equivalent to the harmonic decomposition of the polynomial space $\cS\bbR^n\otimes\Lambda\bbR^n$.
-After deriving it, we discover that it was the purpose of \cite{Hom01}.
-We nevertheless include it for completeness.
+The main point is the diagonalization of the Casimir operator of $\sT^\d$, which proves to be equivalent to the harmonic decomposition of the polynomial superalgebra $\cS\bbR^n\otimes\Lambda\bbR^n$.
+After deriving it, we discover this was the purpose of \cite{Hom01}.
+We nevertheless include our proof for completeness.
 Moreover, we determine the critical weights $\d$ for $\fS^\d$ (resp.\ $\cQlm$).
-According to \cite{Mic11a}, they coincide with the weights $\d$ for which there exists conformally invariant operators on $\sT^\d$ (resp.~$\sS^\d$), which strictly lowers the degree.
+According to \cite{Mic11a}, they coincide with the weights $\d$ for which there exists a conformally invariant operator on $\sT^\d$ (resp.~$\sS^\d$), which strictly lowers the degree.
 The classification of such operators can be deduced from \cite{BCo85a,BCo85b}, we get it here from the more basic Weyl's theory of invariants.
 It allows us to show that critical weights are positive, so that existence and uniqueness of $\fS^\d$ and $\cQlm$ holds in the most usual case $\d=\m-\l=0$.

-In Section $5$, we compute explicit formul{\ae} for $\fS^\d$ and $\cQlm$.
-Following the method in the reference \cite{DOv01}, we get local formulae for the conformally equivariant superization.
-Then, we obtain such formulae for the conformally equivariant quantization also, when it is valued in first order operators.
-After that, we derive global expressions in terms of the Levi-Civita connection of the metric $\mg$ for both maps.
-Contrary to the scalar case, none of them is conformally invariant, i.e. depend only on the conformal class of $\mg$.
-This is due to the fact that the symplectic form on $\cM$ depends on $\mg$ and therefore the Hamiltonian $\fkg$-action on $\sS^\d$ also.
+In Sect.\ $5$, we compute explicit formul{\ae} for $\fS^\d$ and $\cQlm$.
+Following same method as in \cite{DOv01}, we get a local formula for the conformally equivariant superization.
+Then, we obtain such formula for the conformally equivariant quantization also, when it is valued in first order operators.
+After that, we derive covariant expressions for both maps.
+Contrary to the scalar case, none of these maps is conformally invariant, i.e., depends only on the conformal class of $\mg$.
+This is due to the fact that the symplectic form on $\cM$ depends on $\mg$ and therefore the Hamiltonian $\fkg$-action on $\sS^\d$ also does.
 Only their composition $\cQlm\circ\fS^\d$, with $\d=\m-\l$, is a conformally invariant map.